qleet/user-docs/docs/guides/getting-started.md

-Note: if you would like to use [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) against the cluter where Threeport is running and you have the [AWS CLI](https://aws.amazon.com/cli/) installed you can update your kubeconfig
+Note: if you would like to use [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) against the cluster where Threeport is running, and you have the [AWS CLI](https://aws.amazon.com/cli/) installed, you can update your kubeconfig
 with:

 ```bash